Imagery

 Emergency Management Specialist

-Cognitive skills your 1N1X1 training built — and where they transfer.
+Cognitive skills your 1N1X1 training built — and where they transfer in civilian work.

 Pattern Recognition